Mutual funds and taxes: A primer to help lighten the load

 Next steps

-Footnote 1 A 3.8% net investment income contribution tax may also apply to capital gains.
+Footnote 1 A 3.8% net investment income tax may also apply to capital gains.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.